 BMW has always been successful with their compact sports car platforms.
 It’s in their roots.
 As their models grew in size with every generation, they saw a need to create a new model that filled in the gap they had created with the bulking-up of their iconic 3-series.
-In 2008, the world was given the 1-series, which was essentially a smaller version of the 3-series and only came available as a coupe or convertible.
+In 2008, the world was given the 1-series, which was essentially a smaller version of the 3-series and only came available as a coupe or convertible here in the states.
 With the introduction of the E82 and E88 1-series came a variation that truly offered a return to form for BMW in the performance segment which catered to enthusiasts who wanted a nimble, powerful, and well-balanced compact sports coupe.
 This was, of course, the N54B30 twin-turbo powered 135i.
-Sadly, here in 2020, the 1-series has been overshadowed by the recently introduced 2-series and largely forgotten by enthusiasts except for those who are still enjoying the underappreciated coupe.
+Sadly, here in 2020, the 1-series has been overshadowed by the recently introduced 2-series and largely forgotten by enthusiasts except for those who are still enjoying the under-appreciated coupe.
 So why was the 135i so great and how reliable are they to own?
-We’re going to explore some common problems, ownership costs, and popular 135i modifications here so you can decide whether the platform is right for your next build.
+We’re going to explore some common problems with specific 135i parts, ownership costs, and popular 135i modifications here so you can decide whether the platform is right for your next build.

 The BMW 135i equipped with the N54 twin-turbo straight-six, which ran from 2008 to 2010 in the North American market, offers roughly 300HP and 300lb-ft of torque to drivers from the factory.
 A nearly 50-50 weight distribution, 6-speed manual or automatic, m-performance brakes, and comfortable interior made the 135i appealing to anyone who could sacrifice a bit of space in the name of agility and driving pleasure.
 The 135i was capable as a track day toy as well as a spirited commuter car, but it does have a few common issues besides rear legroom that were prevalent across the spread of N54-equipped BMWs.
 However, that doesn’t make it an unreliable car to own and drive every day.